 - the provision of didactic course work,

 - a primary thesis project,

 - and specific ongoing guidance with hands-on exposure to protocol and grant development.

-Upon successful completion of the MSRS program, graduates are expected to have developed a strong foundation in the fundamental techniques of research.
+Upon successful completion of the MRS program, graduates are expected to have developed a strong foundation in the fundamental techniques of research.
 They should be able to apply contemporary research tools to relevant areas of investigation.
-MSRS trainees will learn how to independently formulate meaningful hypotheses, design and conduct interpretable experiments, adhere to good laboratory and clinical practices, analyze results critically, understand the broad significance of their research findings, and uphold the highest ethical standards in research.
+MRS trainees will learn how to independently formulate meaningful hypotheses, design and conduct interpretable experiments, adhere to good laboratory and clinical practices, analyze results critically, understand the broad significance of their research findings, and uphold the highest ethical standards in research.
 The development of additional skills—including oral and written communication, grant writing, and laboratory management—are considered integral to this training.